 Ralph Lewis, the State of Connecticut Geologist emeritus, worked with artist Tom Oullette to design a poster on the Geology of Long Island Sound.
-A version of that poster is available as a slide show presentation on the Long Island Sound Study website.
+An updated version of that poster is now available as a slide show presentation on the Long Island Sound Study website.

 A park ranger at the Sagamore Hill National Historic Site describes the beach at Cold Spring Harbor where Theodore Roosevelt and his family enjoyed visiting.